CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

 # Contributing

-A big welcome and thank you for considering contributing to CSS' open source projects!
+A big welcome and thank you for considering contributing to CSS' open-source projects!
 We welcome anybody who wants to contribute, and we actively encourage everyone to do so, especially if you have never contributed before.

 ## Quick Links